-The organization’s original design developed from the result of a survey of 60 San Antonio district families in July 2006.
+Lotus Bloom was established in Oakland, California in response to the results of a survey of 60 San Antonio district families in July 2006.
+The results indicated that a major percentage of children demonstrated reading and testing below their grade level into the third grade as a result of having little to no early learning opportunities before kindergarten.
 In August 2006, after the Making Connections Early Childhood Workgroup visited the Excelsior Center in San Francisco (which our director Angela Howard helped establish) the group requested the leadership of Lotus Bloom to develop a family resource center similar to the Excelsior Center in the San Antonio neighborhood.
-Following three months of extensive planning and community outreach, funded in part by a grant from the Annie E. Casey Foundation, Lotus Bloom opened its doors at Oakland Ready to Learn in October 2006.
+Following three months of extensive planning and community input, funded in part by a grant from the Annie E. Casey Foundation, Lotus Bloom opened its doors at Oakland Ready to Learn in October 2006.